-Climate change and the erosion of biodiversity are drawing our attention to the multiplicity of space and time scales to be taken into consideration to be able to embed ourselves in the evolution of the planetary system.
+Climate change and the erosion of biodiversity are drawing our attention to the multiplicity of space and time scales to be taken into consideration in order to be able to embed ourselves in the evolution of the planetary system.

-The system's inertia, cascading reactions both in the atmosphere and the biosphere, delay, rebound or threshold effects, shifts in the trajectory of ecosystems ... our living environment is neither frozen nor controllable.
+The system's inertia, ripple reactions both in the atmosphere and the biosphere, delay, rebound or threshold effects, shifts in the trajectory of ecosystems... our living environment is neither frozen nor controllable.

-We are a species among others, subjected to our environment and the stakes are how we will adapt to this system.
+Like other species, we are subjected to our environment and the challenge is now, how will we adapt to this system?
 It is therefore very much a question, in different spatial dimensions, of being both an actor in world dynamics and in our daily lives, of being a territorial actor, with the environment and those who share it.

-Our ability to imagine, create organisational

-innovation, cooperate with others, including biodiversity, will be fertile in possibilities
+Our ability to imagine, create organisational innovation, cooperate with others, including biodiversity, will be fertile in possibilities.

-"It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change"
+" It is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change"

-L. C. Megginson 's interpretation of Darwin'Origin of the Species 1859
+L.C.
+Megginson's interpretation of Darwin's The Origin of the Species 1859